5 Best Cast Iron Welding Rods for 2026 Repairs

 Key Benefits

-• Higher deposition for filling larger gaps
+• Higher deposition per pass for filling wider gaps

-• Predictable puddle with controlled technique
+• Predictable puddle with good arc stability

-• Compact pack ideal for occasional use
+• Compact 5-rod pack suited for occasional use

 Rating: 4.4 (total: 90+)